xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus-ClassicLadder/README.md

   - P07.08 =  5  Frequency source selection RS 485
 - Connect the VFD with your USB Rs485 adapter.
 - Download vdf.hal vfd.clp and vfd.xml to your linuxcnc/config/NAME folder.
 Replace NAME with the name of your machine.
-- Add this to your machine ini file at the end
+- Add this to your machine hal file at the end

 `loadrt classicladder_rt numS32out=100`